-Ukraine launched a medium-range missile, the FP-5 Flamingo, over 1,300 kilometers, hitting Russia’s key Votkinsk Machine Building Plant overnight (Feb.
+Ukraine launched a medium-range missile, the FP-5 Flamingo, over 1,300 km, hitting Russia’s key Votkinsk Machine Building Plant overnight (Feb.
 20-21).
-The 1,000-kilogram warhead hit, according to Scott Ritter’s report, “a critical electroplating and stamping workshop” where “Russian technicians carry out the metal stamping and forming processes related to the manufacture of missile body elements, as well as the galvanic processing of parts, including the application of protective and functional coatings and surface preparation for further assembly.”
+The 1,000-kg warhead hit, according to Scott Ritter’s report, “a critical electroplating and stamping workshop” where “Russian technicians carry out the metal stamping and forming processes related to the manufacture of missile body elements, as well as the galvanic processing of parts, including the application of protective and functional coatings and surface preparation for further assembly.”
 The Votkinsk facility works on “strategically important missiles such as the Topol-M and Yars intercontinental ballistic missiles (ICBMs), the Bulava submarine-launched ballistic missile.
 The Iskander and Oreshnik missiles” are also manufactured there.
-A fire broke out in the particular workshop and 11 workers were reported to be injured.
+A fire broke out in the particular workshop and 11 workers were reported injured.

 Ritter provided a succinct statement of the problem: “A missile designed by the British using indigenous Ukrainian parts and manufacturing infrastructure known as the FP-5 Flamingo” is the problem.
 “The FP-5 Flamingo is exactly what it portends to be—a British-made weapon designed to get around the legalities, and consequences, of Russian red lines regarding the use of long-range missiles based in Ukraine against Russia targets.”
 Translation: “Votkinsk is the heart and soul of Russia’s strategic defense industry.
 And now it has been attacked by a British-designed weapon using intelligence provided by the CIA.
 This attack is as close to an act of war by both the United States and the United Kingdom as one can imagine.”